-- a) If it were actually a SavingsAccount, it would reject the operation in all cases - b) If it were actually a CheckingAccount, it would see if its owner had a savings account with sufficient balance. - C. Another example: Given the following declarations (DEMO with Dr.
+- a) If it were actually a SavingsAccount, it would reject the operation in all cases - b) If it were actually a CheckingAccount, it would see if its owner had a savings account with sufficient balance. - C. Another example: Show Netbeans project OverrideDemo.
+Note class declarations for A, B, and C B extends A and C extends B and therefore A.